Randal Grichuk Player Props: Rockies vs. Marlins

 Randal Grichuk At The Plate

-- Grichuk is batting .300 with 18 doubles, a triple, five home runs and 17 walks.
+- Grichuk is hitting .300 with 18 doubles, a triple, five home runs and 17 walks.

-- Grichuk is batting .400 with two homers during his last outings and is on a four-game hitting streak.
+- Grichuk will look to extend his five-game hitting streak.
+He's batting .412 with two homers in his last outings.

-- Grichuk has reached base via a hit in 40 games this year (of 55 played), and had multiple hits in 19 of those games.

-- He has homered in five games this season (9.1%), leaving the park in 2.2% of his chances at the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.